-☐ The automatic door locking (see Activating automatic locking) is activated.
+Make sure that the following requirements are fulfilled:The automatic door locking (see Activating automatic locking) is activated.

-Fig. 86 The following values can be set: 5, 15, 60, 90, 120, 180 and 240 seconds
+Fig. 84 The following values can be set: 5, 15, 60, 90, 120, 180 and 240 seconds

-▶ Carry out action steps according to the illustration.▷ Time delay is set.
+Carry out action steps according to the illustration.
+Time delay is set.